A short history of a remarkable place.

 The Cherokee traveled by the Eastatoe Path.
 It started in the South Carolina lowlands and crossed the French Broad River near Rosman.
 It traveled through Cherryfield, through Brevard, and on to Davidson River.
 European trappers and long hunters found the trail and discovered the bounty of Transylvania.
 Pioneers began to settle.
 The path widened as trade between the Cherokee and the settlers became more common.
 The path became a road, utilized for access to the South Carolina markets.
 Even today, a part of Eastatoe Path is still in use and known as the Pickens Highway.

 The first settlers arrived in the late 18th century.
 Their backgrounds were Scots-Irish, German, English, Welsh, Swiss, and French.
 Each brought the skills, beliefs, and traditions of their motherland with them.
 For the next hundred years, subsistence farming was a way of life.
-Much of what is now state and national forests was utilized as farm land.
+Much of what is now state and national forests were utilized as farmland.
 Cottage industries consisted of gristmills, blacksmiths, wagonmakers, gunsmiths, and general stores.

 The first visitors to these mountains for summer respite arrived from Charleston in the 1850s.
 They established a summer colony near Dunn’s Rock, built the Episcopal Church, and left a legacy of fine homes that are architectural treasures.